pablo-chacon/camo/docs/mobile_onion_routing_spec.md

 A distribution server acting as entry node terminates GTP-U tunnels from the carrier.
 The GTP-U header is stripped at this point.
 Inner IP traffic enters the protocol's routing layer.
 GTP-U is not used between distribution servers — WireGuard tunnels carry inter-node traffic.

+### 11.5 Device-to-entry encryption gap

+GTP-U provides tunneling, not confidentiality.
+The protocol does not encrypt the inner IP payload.
+This is a property of GTP-U itself, not a CAMO design choice, and it is a known characteristic of carrier transport infrastructure generally — any party with visibility into the GTP-U transport segment between the device's radio access and the entry distribution server can in principle inspect the inner payload.

+This stands in contrast to every other segment of a CAMO circuit.
+Inter-node traffic between distribution servers is protected by WireGuard (Section 8).
+The device-to-entry leg, carried over carrier GTP-U, is not protected by any encryption this specification mandates.

+**Recommendation.** Devices SHOULD apply their own encryption on top of the GTP-U leg specifically to close this gap.
+This can take the form of:

+- A VPN client on the device, terminating beyond the CAMO exit node or at a separate trusted endpoint
+- TLS at the application layer for all traffic (standard practice regardless of CAMO)
+- An encrypted overlay (e.g. WireGuard) from the device directly to the entry distribution server, if the entry server offers such an endpoint in addition to its GTP-U interface

+This recommendation is independent of which encryption the application layer already provides.
+Even where application traffic is itself encrypted (TLS web traffic, Signal, etc.), an unencrypted GTP-U leg still exposes traffic metadata — destination IPs, timing, and volume — to anything observing that transport segment.
+Device-side encryption closes this independent of the application's own protections.

+**Where the VPN terminates matters.** A VPN client active on the device before traffic enters the GTP-U tunnel protects the device-to-entry leg specifically.
+A VPN terminating after the CAMO exit node protects the exit-to-destination leg instead — and additionally removes destination visibility from the exit node operator, since the exit node then sees only encrypted VPN traffic rather than the final destination.
+These are not equivalent and operators with a specific threat model should be precise about which leg they intend to protect.

+This is documented as a specification gap rather than a defect: closing it is a SHOULD-level recommendation for device configuration, not a MUST-level requirement on the protocol, because the GTP-U leg is carrier transport that CAMO does not control.
+A future revision of this specification may define an optional device-to-entry encrypted overlay as part of the protocol itself rather than leaving it to operator discretion.

 ---

 ## 12. Threat Model